Best time on South Africa beaches is November - February, summertime

 in place, and there's an attractive coastal walk along to Ramsgate

-wide and soft, with the usual moderate surf, a milkwood forest nearby
+Wide and soft, with the usual moderate surf, Ramsgate has a milkwood forest nearby

-and a lagoon with canoes and padaloes.
+and a lagoon with canoes and pedaloes.
 The town behind the beach

 is discreet and relatively quiet.